mesqueeb/vuex-easy-firestore/docs/guide.md

 ## Batch updates/inserts/deletions

-> Only for collection mode.
+> Only for 'collection' mode.

 In cases you don't want to loop through items you can also use the special batch actions below.
 The main difference is you will have separate hooks (see [hooks](extra-features.html#hooks-before-insert-patch-delete)), and batches are optimised to update the vuex store first for all changes and the syncs to firestore last.